-Research about the contemporary language is primarily conducted from a system and cognition linguistic, discourse and cultural analytical perspective.
-Investigations are mainly based on the written language in various media and contexts.
-Research questions concern the development of subjunctive, discursive changes in the societal climate, the meaning and impact of a text on interaction and relations between people, the importance of multilingualism for language learning and aspects of validity in assessment of pupil's texts.
+Research about the contemporary language is primarily conducted from a system and cognition linguistic, discourse and culture analytical perspective.
+Investigations are mainly based on written language in various media and contexts.
+Research questions concern the development of subjunctive, discursive changes in the societal climate, the meaning and impact of a text on interaction and relations between people, the importance of multilingualism for language learning and aspects of validity in the assessment of pupil's texts.

 The historical linguistic research encompasses texts from Middle Low German and New High German up until the 19th century.
 Research questions concern the morphological-syntactic area but also the information and argumentation structure of the texts.
-Questions regarding the role of the language in transfer of knowledge and culture are also adressed.
+Questions regarding the role of the language in the transfer of knowledge and culture are also addressed.

 Michael Prinz: "Diachronic Lecture Corpus" (In German)